SKB-CGN/ioBroker.mywallbox/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Changed some Adapter settings to be published to public repository
+- Attention: Password needs to be re-entered as encryption function changed

 ### 0.0.19 (2022-08-23)
 - fixed small crash bug